j-hsiao/argparse/readme.md

   the value of the argument is flipped.

 `name`: The name of the argument.
 If it starts with the prefix char, it is a flag.
 Otherwise, it is a positional argument.
+In the case of the initializer list, the 1st string is the flag and the rest are aliases that point to the flag.
+Aliases are essentially the same as normal flags for flag matching purposes.
+However, the specified flag and corresponding aliases all share the same struct.

 `help`: A help message describing the argument.